cyyberian/trace.moe-discord-bot/README.md

 - Run the bot using node index

 ## Credits
-- Made possible using trace.moe API and anilist API
+- Made possible using trace.moe API and anilist API, as well as Discord.js